 Should you build a membership site?

-If you’re interested in creating an online community around your content, you should definitely consider building a membership site.
+You should create a membership site if you're interested to create an online community around your content.
 It’s a great way to establish your authority, build loyalty among your fans, and stay connected with the people who want to hear from you.